Samsung Developer Conference 2018: Watch it live here on Wednesday

 Live event video: Samsung is livestreaming the event on YouTube and the feed will start at 10 a.m PT.
 Watch it live, directly above.

-Full schedule: The conference runs Nov.
-7 and Nov.
-8, with streamed keynote addresses starting both days.
+Full schedule: The conference runs on Nov.
+7 and 8, with streamed keynote addresses starting both days.
 Here's the full itinerary.

 What to expect